SEASON TWO PREMIERES WEDNESDAY, NOVEMBER 22 AT 8 PM ET/PT

 Premieres Wednesday, December 6 at 8 p.m.
 ET/PT

-POLAR BEAR TOWN is produced by Merit Motion Pictures in association with Earth-Touch for Smithsonian Networks with financial investment from Manitoba Film & Music and the participation of the Manitoba Film & Video Production Tax Credit and the Canadian Film or Video Production Tax Credit.
-Executive producers are Merit Jensen Carr and Phil Fairclough.
-Joy Galane and David Royle serve as executive producers for Smithsonian Channel.
+In conclusion, POLAR BEAR TOWN is produced by Merit Motion Pictures in association with Earth-Touch for Smithsonian Networks.
+This is with financial investment from Manitoba Film & Music and the participation of the Manitoba Film & Video Production Tax Credit and the Canadian Film or Video Production Tax Credit.
+Executive producers are also Merit Jensen Carr and Phil Fairclough.
+Joy Galane and David Royle.
+For they serve as executive producers for Smithsonian Channel.